ddiston/ddiston/README.md

 ## Welcome to My GitHub Portfolio!

-- ⚙ I’m currently working on a personal EDA/Visualization project with World Health data
+- ⚙ I’m currently working on several personal projects to build out my portfolio of work
 - 👨‍🎓 Education:

         - BSc Graduate in Health Sciences (Epidemiology/Statistics) from Brock University